telerik/blazor-docs/themes/overview.md

 Bootstrap and Telerik UI for Blazor are two completely separate products that do not share classes or code, however.
 You can use Bootstrap to create layouts and then put our components in those layouts by treating them like the `<span>` or `<div>` elements that they are.
 You can use Bootstrap classes and utilities on your own elements in the markup regardless of the components inside.

 The Telerik Bootstrap theme is not the same as the Bootstrap framework (or styles), it is our own theme that uses the Bootstrap metrics and design approaches to fit into a Bootstrap layout better.
-It can also use customized variables from Bootstrap, and you can see one way to do that through building the SASS files for both Bootstrap and Telerik in the following sample app: [https://github.com/telerik/blazor-dashboard](https://github.com/telerik/blazor-dashboard).
+It can also use customized variables from Bootstrap, and you can see one way to do that through building the SASS files for both Bootstrap and Telerik in the following sample app: [Blazor Dashboard](https://github.com/telerik/blazor-ui/tree/master/sample-applications/blazor-dashboard).

 ## See Also